 We’ve joined with several partners to send a submission to the European Commission, about Amazon’s acquisition of iRobot.
 Our partners at SOMO have written an excellent article about it, which we have cross-posted, below.

-Today SOMO, Foxglove, the Balanced Economy Project and the Open Markets Initiative have written to the European Commission’s competition department (DG Competition) to ask for a full investigation into Amazon’s planned acquisition of vacuum robot maker, iRobot.
+Today SOMO, Foxglove, the Balanced Economy Project and the Open Markets Initiative have to the European Commission’s competition department (DG Competition) to ask for a full investigation into Amazon’s planned acquisition of vacuum robot maker, iRobot.
 Amazon is trying to buy its way into our homes and make the iRobot’s Roomba the latest addition to its sprawling home data collection devices.
 The merger threatens to give the tech giant eyes inside our homes and further entrench its market dominance.

 Amazon and iRobot announced they had come into a merger agreement on 5 August 2022.
 The deal would see Amazon taking over the maker of the Roomba vacuum robot iRobot for 61 dollars per share in an all-cash transaction valued at approximately 1.7 billion dollars.